MicrosoftDocs/appcenter-docs/docs/sdk/distribute/xamarin.md

 ```

 > [!NOTE]
-> This method must be called before the `AppCenter.start` method call.
+> This method must be called before the `AppCenter.Start` method call.

 Then you can use the following API when you need to check for update: